PR to marry and lead marketing

 I think Ms MacLeod is wrong to say that the difference between the two disciplines is one of approach.
 I disparage her tacit implication that marketing is a blunter, more clumsy instrument than the deliciously professional and nuanced, human, PR.
 Her view reflects a popular misconception that needs dispelling.
 So here goes.

-At the core of Greater Good is how marketing not only exists to sell goods and ideas, but also mediates between consumers and suppliers to ensure the market gets – from feedback – what it desires.
-Or as the book puts it on page 3, “marketing is the interface between supply and demand”.
+At the core of Greater Good is how marketing not only exists to sell goods and communicate ideas (just as PR does), but also mediates between consumers and suppliers to ensure the market gets – from feedback – what it desires.
+Or as the book puts it on page 3, the economic function of marketing “is the interface between supply and demand”.

-Hence, two-way engagement, interaction, dialogue and feedback are the essence of good marketing practice.
+Hence, two-way engagement, interaction, dialogue and feedback are the essence of good marketing practice (just as it is the essence of good sales practice).
 As the book says:

 “Consumers are engaged and involved with marketing and the consumer marketplace.
 They relish expressing their identity, being part of community, and exercising their creativity – not through every purchase decision they make but through those in which they have chosen to be involved.”

 Moreover, a marketing-led company such as Apple, which is closely bonded to its customers, is a command and control-led body at the level of management.
-The two concepts are not contradictory, as perhaps anybody who has studied Henry Ford and the origins of his production line techniques can vouch for.
+The two concepts are not contradictory, as anybody can testify who has studied Professor Theodore Levitt’s – of Harvard Business School – explanation of Henry Ford’s innovative use of production line techniques.

 Perhaps one should also remember that a successful brand is as much in the hands of consumers as of its shareholders; let’s never forget what happened to New Coke.

-But, meanwhile, I recommend Greater Good to anybody in the PR industry who wishes to get a contemporary insight into what marketing does and how it is responding to new technology and societal challenges.
-Just to be clear, I cannot overstate just how good this book is at that level.
+But, meanwhile, I recommend Greater Good to anybody in the PR industry who wishes to read a contemporary account of what marketing does and how it is responding to new technology and societal challenges.

 Now it is back to today’s subject matter: the relationship in future between PR and marketing.
-Here’s what Lord Bell had to say when he echoed earlier remarks from Lord Chadlington:
+Here’s what Lord Bell said when he echoed earlier remarks from Lord Chadlington:

 Integration is the new buzz word, but it is not about lowest common denominators: it is about being channel-neutral, it is about ensuring the whole is stronger than the sum of the parts.